cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

     "amountaccepted" : "n.nnnnnnnn",   // (string) the number of tokens currently reserved for pending "accept" orders "accepts": [                       // (array of JSON objects) a list of pending "accept" orders {
-        "buyer" : "address",               // (string) the Bitcoin address of the buyer "block" : nnnnnn,                  // (number) the index of the block that contains the "accept" order "blocksleft" : nn,                 // (number) the number of blocks left to pay "amount" : "n.nnnnnnnn"            // (string) the amount of tokens accepted and reserved
+        "buyer" : "address",               // (string) the Zurcoin address of the buyer "block" : nnnnnn,                  // (number) the index of the block that contains the "accept" order "blocksleft" : nn,                 // (number) the number of blocks left to pay "amount" : "n.nnnnnnnn"            // (string) the amount of tokens accepted and reserved